trongthanh/int3ractive.com/README.md

-Source code of my labs experiment, serving at http://labs.int3ractive.com.
+Source code of my blog at int3ractive.com

-License: Folder specific.
-If not, contents are licensed under MIT license.
+All blog posts remain copyright of Tran Trong Thanh

+Note: My old labs site is still in here, with licenses as per each folder.

+© 2015 Tran Trong Thanh.
+All rights reserved.